MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Avoiding spurious correlations via logit correction. [[paper]](https://arxiv.org/abs/2212.01433)
+  - Sheng Liu, Xu Zhang, Nitesh Sekhar, Yue Wu, Prateek Singhal, Carlos Fernandez-Granda.
+  - Key Word: Mitigating Spurious Correlations; Logit Correction.
+  - <details><summary>Digest</summary> We explicitly consider a situation where potential spurious correlations are present in the majority of training data.
+In contrast with existing approaches, which use the ERM model outputs to detect the samples without spurious correlations, and either heuristically upweighting or upsampling those samples; we propose the logit correction (LC) loss, a simple yet effective improvement on the softmax cross-entropy loss, to correct the sample logit.

 - Malign Overfitting: Interpolation Can Provably Preclude Invariance. [[paper]](https://arxiv.org/abs/2211.15724)
   - Yoav Wald, Gal Yona, Uri Shalit, Yair Carmon.
   - Key Word: Invariant Learning; Overfitting; Interpolation.